-As you know, the UK is currently going through a period of economic and political uncertainty.
-This post is not about blame or discussing whether we had this forced upon us or not (I voted remain and I’m sure your Facebook streams are full of anger and confusion already) it’s about moving forward and ensuring you’re in a strong position with a positive future whatever happens.
+As you know, the UK and much of the world is currently going through a period of economic and political uncertainty.
+This post is not about blame or discussing whether we had this forced upon us or not (I voted Remain as you may be able to guess), it’s about moving forward and ensuring you are in a strong financial position, have choices and can create a successful future whatever happens to world economics.

 I’m always banging on about how life is way too short to not follow your dreams.
 It’s a big thing of mine and I’m sure you’ve heard me say a billion times how important it is not to sleepwalk through life and not do anything with it.
 But just in case you want to know what happens to people who do take action and who do take practical steps towards getting what they want, this post is for you.